Mattia46/firstMonth/introduction.md

 In terms of keeping track of learning objectives, this is how things will be broken down:

 Every week has a lesson plan.
-Inside of that lesson plan you'll have three elements: required materials, optional materials and a weekly test.
+Inside of that lesson plan you'll have two main elements: required materials and optional materials.

-The materials will be presented in that order and you should go through them in that order.
-It's required that you complete the required materials and the weekly test every week.
+It's required that you complete the required materials every week.
 The optional materials are just that - optional.
 Different students will progress at different speeds and the optional materials are there for those students that happen to get through a specific lesson faster than his/her classmates.

 Everything you need to know is included in the required materials and the weekly test - do NOT get stressed if you're not able to dive into the optional materials.

+Included in the required materials will be exercises and a weekly test.
+The exercises can be completed at your own pace, but the weekly test will usually be emailed to you as it's a timed test.

 Daily Standups
 --------------